 Here are two octave 7th Chord Arpeggios.
-In these, I have tightened the pattern up from my previous example using C Major seventh.
+In these, I have tightened the pattern from my previous example using C major seventh.
 That example covered maximum distance up and down the fretboard using three octaves.
-In this one You have one small shift when you go from the fifth to the seventh scale degree and back both times.
+In this one you have one small shift when you go from the fifth to the seventh scale degree and back both times.

 The example is in the key of C Major.
 The reason I start on the G7 (starting on the 3rd fret), is to cover the entire fretboard.
 So this covers every diatonic chord in the key G7, Am7, Bdim7, Cmaj7.
 Keep going with the Dm7, Em7, Fmaj7, etc. as high as you can on your guitar and back down with this same pattern.

-I do this entirely with alternate picking but you can throw in some sweep as well.
+I do this with alternative picking but you can throw in some sweep as well.
 I hope you enjoy this one!
 Rock on everyone!